GoogleCloudPlatform/community/tutorials/send-email-with-sparkpost-and-nodejs-on-google-app-engine.md

 ## Prerequisites

 1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/).
+    Remember to take note of your project ID; you'll need it later to access your app at http://YOUR_PROJECT_ID.appspot.com
 1. Enable billing for your project.
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/).